-Jatin Shah, M.D., associate professor in Lymphoma/Myeloma, recently spoke with us about how multiple myeloma is diagnosed and treated, as well as new therapies on the horizon.
+Hans Lee, M.D., recently spoke with us about multiple myeloma diagnosis and treatment, as well as new therapies on the horizon.

 Here’s what he had to say.

 The most common way to diagnose myeloma before symptoms appear is through routine blood work.
 If a patient has elevated protein levels, several tests are conducted, and their combined results are interpreted to make a myeloma diagnosis.

 Multiple myeloma patients often have problems with anemia, so they’ll be pale and fatigued.
 Myeloma can also affect the bones, breaking them down and causing pain.
 The body overcompensates to repair the damaged bones, so a patient may have high calcium levels.
 Finally, myeloma can cause kidney problems due to overproduction of proteins that deposit in the kidneys by the myeloma cells.

 Are some people more likely to develop multiple myeloma?

 As people get older -- above age 65 -- their chances of developing multiple myeloma go up.

 Multiple myeloma is slightly more common in African-Americans, as well as in men.